chelsb/gtutr/README.md

 ## Artifact Contents ##

-After extracting the artifact zip **gtutr-artifact.zip**, the extracted folder contains the following:
+After extracting the artifact zip **gtutr-artifact.zip**, the extracted folder contains the following files:

 1. **gtutr.zip** : The file containing the artifact sources.
 This file contains the following subfolders:
     * **grammarProject** directory which contains the gtutr project sources